evanboardway/GVSU-CIS350-space-force-official/docs/software_requirements_specification.md

     1. Enemy speed in the “Earth” system shall be high enough to offer the player a relative challenge, but not too high as to cause frustration or excessive difficulty.
     2. The amount of resources available to a player shall be high enough so that the player can purchase items on a consistent basis but not so high that the user is always able to purchase every item they encounter.
     3. The game shall have some sort of restrictions that prevent the user from facing the games final challenge and succeeding before experiencing any of the other systems.
+    4. In game travel shall cost fuel in order to move forcing players to be strategic about movement choices.